christine-deng/3dgs-vr-unity-plants/docs/scripts.md

 ### CoordinateDisplayUI.cs

 This script diplays the XYZ world coordinate of where the VR controller's ray hits the 3D mesh of the 3DGS model.
 When the trigger button is pressed, the script display the coordinate at the interection of the ray and the mesh, and then saves the coordinate to `found_images.json`, which is passed to other scripts.
+This script calls onto the [Python](#python-scripts) scripts.

 ### CameraLoader.cs